 Teams now comes with a new Store to help users find the apps they need more quickly, searching by name or category, as well as by the type of integration.
 Once the app is found, the user can tell Teams to surface the app in a specific channel or in their personal app view.

 Along with new language options Teams also now allows ‘Out of office’ messages to be set while an individual is out of the office or on holiday.

 Intelligent Communications with Calling in Teams

 Teams now features the full range of dialling capabilities, complete with call history, hold/resume, speed dial, transfer, forwarding, caller ID masking, extension dialling, multi-call handling, simultaneous ringing, voicemail, and text telephone (TTY) support for the hearing impaired.

-To add calling in Teams, simply subscribe to a Calling Plan for any number of users in your organization, who each get a primary phone number to allow them to make and receive calls to and from outside of your organization.
+To add calling in Teams, simply subscribe to a Calling Plan for any number of users in your organisation, who each get a primary phone number to allow them to make and receive calls to and from outside of your organisation.

 Adding calling to Teams further drives a modern collaborative experience for your people, with a single place for content, contacts and communications, including chat, meetings and calling.